 Bank Austria Purchasing Managers' Index for December:

-- Bank Austria Purchasing Managers’ Index rises again in December
+- Bank Austria Purchasing Managers' Index moves back into growth territory in December

 Note: PMI figures above the 50.0 mark indicate growth compared to the previous month; readings below the 50.0 mark indicate contraction.
 The greater the divergence from 50.0, the greater the change signalled.
 This report contains the original data from the monthly survey of purchasing managers from industrial companies in Austria.
 The survey is sponsored by Bank Austria and has been carried out by Markit Economics under the auspices of ÖPWZ, the Austrian Productivity and Efficiency Centre, since October 1998.

 Enquiries: Bank Austria Economics & Market Analysis Austria